cxxzcc/myNotes/算法/ap.md

 * A parameter specializer pi is satisfied by their corresponding argument ai if (typep ai 'pi)

 Qualifiers
 * Each method can have zero or more qualifiers.
-Each qualifier can be any object except a list (so that qualifiers can be distinguished from parameter lists).
-A standard method combination distinguishes: Primary Methods: non-qualified methods.
-Auxiliary Methods: methods qualified with the symbol :before, :after, or :around.
-Other method combinations can use other categories.
-New method combinations can be defined.
+* Each qualifier can be any object except a list (so that qualifiers can be distinguished from parameter lists).
+* A standard method combination distinguishes:
+	* Primary Methods: non-qualified methods.
+	* Auxiliary Methods: methods qualified with the symbol :before, :after, or :around.
+* Other method combinations can use other categories.
+* New method combinations can be defined.

+Sorting the Applicable Methods Sorts applicable methods by precedence order from most specific to least specific.
+Given two applicable methods: 1 Their parameter specializers are examined in order (by default, from left to right).
+2 When two specializers differ, the highest precedence method is the one whose parameter specializer occurs first in the class precedence list of the corresponding argument.
+3 When one specializer is an instance specializer ((eql object)), the highest precedence method is the one whose parameter contains that specializer.
+4 When all specializers are identical, the two methods must have different qualifiers and either one can be selected to precede the other.